 August is a great time in the vegetable garden – you’ll be into a rhythm of succession sowing, and harvesting and now you’ll be ready with some space to get some autumn cropping and winter harvesting vegetables into the ground.
-We also recommend chilling out and having a relax.
+There’s a good variety of vegetables to grow in August, however, we also recommend chilling out and having a relax.
 Don’t forget if you’re taking a holiday to leave someone in charge of making sure your garden is watered and with a list of things to do!

 Sow Cabbage Seeds In August

-August in the UK is a good time to be thinking about what you’ll want to harvest NEXT Spring.
+August vegetables to plant are in the main those that you want to harvest NEXT Spring.
 In August you can sow spring cabbage outdoors.
 Cabbage is a great winter vegetable to plant in August, it means that your cabbage will get a good start and have decent roots which will help them to resist bad weather and frosts over the winter.
 We recommend using netting to keep pigeons and other pests off them!
 These are an awesome option for cabbage seeds.

 Final Chance in August to Sow Chard

 We haven’t touched on chard yet as it tends not to be a beginner vegetable to grow, but if you’re itching to get started growing something different besides the basic UK vegetables then we recommend chard.
-August is your last chance to sow a crop of chard to give yourself a good autumn harvest.
+Chard is a great veg to sow in August to give yourself a good autumn harvest.
 We recommend these seeds for growing chard.

 Sow Chicory in August

-Chicory is a hardy vegetable and you can sow chicory from February to September – so get some in the ground in August and you’ll get a good crop during the winter months.
+Chicory is a hardy vegetable and you can sow chicory from February to September – so get on planting in August and you’ll get a good crop during the winter months.
 You’ll likely be better to start the seeds inside or in a propagator and then plant them out into a sunny spot in the garden once they’re a little more established.

 Yes you can plant Lettuce & Salad Leaves in August